 Another highly recommended practice is joyful gratitude.
 By learning how to first see and then focus on what is good about life you learn to fill your mind with gratitude rather than bitterness.

 In my experience the best way feel joyful gratitude is to just keep trying until it starts happening.
 The Stop Smile Be Look Like exercise mentioned above is one that helps me; it’s fairly easy to spot something I “like.”
 Another exercise is to think of three things you are grateful for while in bed right before going asleep.
 The idea is to make feeling joyful gratitude a habit that will eventually start coming naturally.

 - “What You Think About Comes About” – The overall subject of this website which you are now reading!

 - “First Within Then Without” – A classic mantra implying that what you think, feel and create within eventually appears without.

 - GIGO – “Good In, Good Out” a nice twist on “Garbage In, Garbage Out.”
 Fill your mind with good thoughts if you want a good happy life.

 - The Slight Edge principle of making the slightest move towards one’s goal is very useful for filling your mind with good stuff when you are down.
 I.e., keep working on making even the slightest progress … it eventually accumulates.

 - “Act enthusiastic to be enthusiastic.”
 Science has proven that physical actions cause feelings as well as the reverse.
 It’s a feedback loop.

 - Get a happy pet.
-Many studies have shown that pets can help people live longer as well as happier.
-We agree: the companionship and joie de vivre of happy pets adds much to our happiness.
+Many studies have shown that pets can help people live longer and become happier.
+We agree; the companionship and joie de vivre of happy pets adds much to our happiness.
 Our two dogs know how to enjoy the good life.
 Just watching them can teach a lot about being here now and about joyful gratitude.

 Hopefully some of the ideas discussed above give you a start at filling your head with good stuff … and, at making you happier.